JoshDoody/fsn/_posts/2018-11-08-amazon-salary-negotiation.md

 ## <a name="equity"></a>Equity (RSUs)

+The most unique component of Amazon's job offers is their equity component.
 The Equity component of an Amazon job offer can range from "not very much" (as with the example above) to "wowzers, that's a lot of equity!" depending on the role and whether you bump into the base salary cap.

 Amazon is unique because they almost have to offer significant equity grants to compensate for the base salary cap, and your negotiation may end up focused entirely on equity and sign-on bonus.